vd-wro/VD26/docs/09_color_detection.md

 # 9. Color Sensors for Circuit Perception

-VizDrive's autonomous navigation and mission completion rely heavily on its ability to perceive crucial color cues from the competition circuit.
+VizDrive's autonomous navigation relies heavily on its ability to perceive crucial color cues from the competition circuit.
 This section provides a detailed explanation of the various color sensors implemented, their specific functions, communication protocols, and the associated data processing techniques.

 ---